OpenCodeChicago/Midwest-Pumpkins/README.md

 🌾 **Project Overview**

 The **Midwest Pumpkins** project is a fully responsive web application dedicated to celebrating the beauty and versatility of pumpkins during the fall season.
-Our site features a dynamic **Hero section**, an informative **About page**, and engaging user **reviews**, all showcasing various pumpkin farms, delicious recipes, and festive Halloween activities.
+This project is a collaborative effort by the **OpenCode Academy team**, along with contributions from other open-source enthusiasts who wanted to participate in **Hacktoberfest 2024**.

 ### Key Features: